wang-zidu/3DDFA-V3/README.md

      - `--useTex`: save .obj use texture from BFM model.

-     - `--useTex`: save .obj use texture extracted from the input image.
+     - `--extractTex`: save .obj use texture extracted from the input image.
 We use median-filtered-weight pca-texture for texture blending at invisible region (Poisson blending should give better-looking results).

 3. Results.
      - `image_name.png`: the visualization results.